 According to an article from the National Center for Complementary and Alternative Medicine, probiotics have shown promise in treating diarrhea, although additional studies are needed.
-Probiotics include acidophilus and bifidus as well as many yeasts.
-Add yogurt with live cultures, tempeh and miso.
+Probiotic bacteria include acidophilus and bifidus as well as many yeasts.
+Probiotic foods that contain healthy probiotic bacteria include yogurt with live cultures and soy-based foods like tempeh and miso.

 Read more: 13 Surprising and Beneficial Probiotic Foods

 Fiber is a key component in any cleanse, because it helps the body to eliminate waste.
 Fiber absorbs water to expand and help the lower intestine to push out wastes (while curbing hunger by making you feel full).

 Psyllium capsules contain essential fiber for the gut and can be found at any health store.
 Oatmeal and bran cereal are two delicious and easy to find foods that provide lots of dietary fiber.
 Many different kinds of nuts are fiber-rich and delicious to nix in salads and cereals.

 Unlike a juice cleanse (which isn't healthy to do for too long), you can continue eating fiber rich foods after the cleanse to help maintain digestive function.
 According to the Mayo Clinic men should get at least 38 grams of fiber per day and women about 25 grams.
 Getting the fiber needed for a cleanse isn't difficult.
 For example, just one cup of broccoli offers more than seven grams of fiber.